LLNL/axom/src/axom/primal/docs/sphinx/primitive.rst

 from a list of points.

-The following includes header files for primal's primitives as well as some ``using`` directives and ``typedef``s that will be used in the examples.
-Header files for operations will be shown next to code examples:
+The following includes header files for primal's primitives as well as some ``using`` directives and ``typedef`` statements that will be used in the examples.
+Header files for operations will be shown next to code examples.
+Although the examples ``#include`` separate class header files, it is easier and less error-prone to write ``#include axom/primal.hpp``.

 .. literalinclude:: ../../examples/primal_introduction.cpp
    :start-after: _prims_header_start